maxensas/xiletrade/README.md

 This program is free, closed-source (aim to be open) not GNU GPL for now and still in development.

 ### Special words about the game we like
-Xiletrade will provide help with his features but will always try to avoid all kind of abuses.
+Xiletrade will provide help with its features but will prevent misuse.
 From an external point of view, GGG have blurry politic about in-game trade mechanics and third party tools but we must respect their decisions making : Path of exile is and remain their baby.
 A trade revamped can be expected with the launch of PoE 2, we never know.

 ### Privacy policy for Xiletrade
 Xiletrade has no database and does not collect personal data or identifier for Xiletrade or 3rd party tool outside the features provided.